 What not to pack?

-I always exclude cosmetics and beach accessories off my packing list and buy them at the destination.
-This goes for the hair accessories and the additional two swimsuits as well.
 I love the organic cosmetics especially from the tropical islands and the handmade woven bags made of palm trees or bamboo.
 Also, handmade jewelry made of native stones or pearls is a must buy, and they’re the only ones I usually wear while there.

 If you travel by airplane there are some rules for liquids and sharp items that are unallowed to be carried on in your hand luggage.
 But, you can always buy those small items from pharmacies and markets at the destination or bring non-liquid cosmetics and solid toiletries.